-Dr. Ashish Patel has a strong clinical and research interest in pediatric inflammatory bowel disease (IBD).
+Dr. Ashish S. Patel has a strong clinical and research interest in pediatric inflammatory bowel disease (IBD).
 In addition to a pediatric gastroenterology fellowship, Dr. Patel completed a specialty fellowship (awarded and funded by the Crohn's & Colitis Foundation of America) in pediatric IBD with Dr. Marla Dubinsky (Cedars-Sinai Los Angeles).
 Dr. Patel founded and continues to develop the multidisciplinary clinic as the foundation for a center of excellence in pediatric IBD (The Southwestern Pediatric Inflammatory Bowel Disease Center at Children's Medical Center Dallas).
 Currently, the outpatient clinic is supported by pediatric gastroenterologists, nurses, a registered dietitian and a child psychologist.
 The current patient coverage area extends from El Paso to Louisiana and Oklahoma to San Antonio.
-Consultation has been provided to physicians and families as far away as Alabama, Georgia, California and Rhode Island.
+Consultation has been provided to physicians and families across the nation and internationally.
 The center's goal is to provide cutting edge clinical care with an emphasis on clinical research.

 In addition to outpatient clinical care, Dr. Patel spends twelve to fourteen weeks per year on the inpatient ward or consult services.
 On the inpatient service, Dr. Patel covers 18 hospital beds for a two week block while providing mentorship to the fellow on service in addition to the senior resident, two to three pediatric interns, and two to three medical students.
 Formal teaching rounds are conducted daily for 2-3 hours in addition to informal teaching in the form of lectures, physical exams, history taking, and reviewing and critiquing of written history and physicals.
 On the consult service, phone calls are fielded from outside primary care physicians with a wide range of gastroenterology questions in addition to providing gastroenterology support to all other services requesting a formal consult including the pediatric and neonatal intensive care units.